 Let Z = x + iy be the given complex number.
 Then its inverse is -Z = -x - iy.
 For example, the additive inverse of - i - 1 = - (- i - 1) = i + 1.

 The additive inverse of a fraction a/b is -a/b, and vice-versa.
 It is because a/b + (-a/b) = 0.
 The additive inverse of a positive fraction is the same fraction with the negative sign, while for a negative fraction, its additive inverse is the same fraction without the negative sign.

 Additive Inverse Formula

 The general formula for the additive inverse of a number can be given in the form of the number itself.
 Any number when added to its negative will cancel out each other and give the overall sum as zero.
-We require to find the negative of the given number N. In other words, we need to find –1 × (N).
+We need to find the negative of the given number N. In other words, we need to find -1 × (N).
 Hence, we can say that:

 Additive Inverse of N = -1 × (N)

 There are two properties of numbers: multiplicative inverse and additive inverse property related to the multiplication and addition operation respectively.
 For a number x, - x is the additive inverse and 1/x is the multiplicative inverse.
 Let us understand the difference between additive inverse and multiplicative inverse with the help of the following table:

 |To find the additive inverse, we change the sign of the number.||To find the multiplicative inverse, we take the reciprocal of the number.|

 |It is added to the original number to get 0.||It is multiplied by the given number to get 1.|